The Final ’Black Widow’ Trailer Pulls In A ’Black Panther’ Connection

 Also in this trailer, Yelena Belova (another Black Widow, portrayed by Florence Pugh) fills the audience in on the Taskmaster’s operations in this movie.
 He’s controlling the Red Room — the factory that’s churning out young women as elite assassins.
 In order to defeat this supervillain, Natasha’s family (which also includes Rachel Weisz as Melina Vostokoff and David Harbour as Red Guardian) must come together as a family and kick some Taskmaster ass.

 Directed by Cate Shortland, Black Widow opens on May 1, 2020.
+It’s poster time!